 Works temporarily suspended and normal train service operating on 21/22 April & 19/20 May.
 Timetables for those weekends can be found below as and when available.

 Work to complete the Manchester to Preston railway upgrade is continuing, alongside work on other key parts of the Great North Rail Project, in 2018.

-To allow engineers to access the railway, sections will need to be closed during some weekdays and weekends starting from 6 January 2018.
+To allow engineers to access the railway, sections will need to be closed during some weekdays and every weekend.
 This will affect journeys in and out of Manchester from destinations including Edinburgh, Glasgow, Oxenholme, Penrith, Lancaster, Preston, Liverpool, Wigan, Chorley and Bolton.
 There will also likely be further closures when the work is being tested and trains are put in to service.

-The work will mean major changes for our customers travelling across the region and into Scotland.
-Network Rail are currently working finalise full details and will provide further updates as soon as possible.
+The work will mean major changes for our customers travelling across the region, including rail replacement buses in some areas.
+Network Rail are currently working to finalise full details and will provide further updates as soon as possible.

 Due to the nature of this engineering work, unfortunately we are unable to produce timetables as far in advance as we would like.
 Please check here for timetables for future weekends, which we will update as quickly as possible.
 Times shown in National Rail Enquiries for weekends ahead of those shown below may change as the engineering work is finalised a couple of weeks before.

 Should strike action take place on a day where route improvement work is scheduled, the strike timetables will run in place of the route improvement timetables.